-Currently, there are about 14 000 species of ants known (the exact present number is 14097, a list of all species can be found here).
+Currently, there are about 14 000 species of ants known.
 Their main habitat are the tropics.
 Every year more species are discovered.
 There are only about 150 species of ants in Europe.

 The ants (Formicidae) are an invertebrate family, which belongs to kingdom animals (Animalia), phylum Arthropoda, spike Insects (Insecta), order Hymenoptera.
 Their origin is not very clear.
 It is supposed that their ancestors are species of non-social wasps.
 In the course of time, the animals of this species got specialized.
 The castes (a group devoted to a specific activity) were formed.